Frank Gusenberg: Death

 On February 14, 1929, members of the North Side gang gathered at a garage behind the offices of S.M.C.
 Cartage Company.
 Inside were Pete and Frank Gusenberg, Albert Weinshank, Adam Heyer, James Clark, John May, and Reinhardt Schwimmer (the last two men, May and Schwimmer, were not actually gang members).
 Five men, possibly members of Capone's Gang, possibly outside "hired guns," most likely a combination of the two, drove to the garage in a stolen police car.
 Two of the men, dressed as police, entered the garage, pretending they were conducting an ordinary raid, and lined Moran's associates up against the wall.
 Once the men's backs were all turned, facing the wall, two other men (with civilian clothes) entered the room with machine guns and, along with the "police," opened fire on the seven men, firing seventy bullets into them in what became known as the St. Valentine's Day Massacre.

 When police arrived at the scene, Gusenberg was the only victim still alive despite having been shot fourteen times (reports erroneously list twenty-two times).
 Among the police was Sergeant Clarence Sweeny who had grown up in the same neighborhood as the Gusenberg brothers and immediately recognized Frank.
 Sweeny asked Gusenberg, "Who shot you?"
-Gusenberg, observing the gangland principle of "omertà" (absolute silence) replied, "No one....nobody shot me."
+Gusenberg, observing the gangland principle of "omertà" (absolute silence) replied, "Nobody shot me."

 Gusenberg was then taken to Alexian Brothers Hospital where he was once again asked by Sweeny who shot him.
 He again refused to answer.
 Gusenberg's last words reportedly were, "I ain't no copper."

 Gusenberg died of his wounds three hours after being shot.

 The Gusenberg brothers were initially buried in Rosehill Cemetery in Chicago's North Side.
 They were later reinterred at Irving Park Cemetery.